 Information about a child or young person entering your care

-You’ll receive information about a child or young person before they come into your care so that you can prepare to meet their needs.
-The type of information you’ll receive includes:
+You will receive information about a child or young person before they enter your care so that you can prepare to meet their needs.
+The type of information you will receive includes:

 - age, date of birth, gender and culture (clan/language)

 - health needs, including medications, treatment plans, medical contacts and disability information